Node-Fi/Documentation/docs/sdk/sdk-modules/identity/about.md

 :::tip Summary

-Node's identity sdk is powered by its `Identity Service,` which in turn relies on the Celo blockchain's identity federated identity mapping system.
+Node's identity sdk is powered by its `Identity Service,` which in turn relies on the Celo blockchain's Federated Attestations (ASv2) service.
 Node is the default trusted attestor, and developers can opt-in to trust other attestors.

 :::